safwachy/safe-chat/README.md

 To test that the services are working, go to http://localhost:8080/, you should see a welcome message.

 Now that the services are up and running, you can get started. \
-Luckily the database is already preloaded with seed data to make your life easier.

 If you want to stop the App you can do one the following:
 ```shell